binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Giving up Secrets {#cloud-identify-risks-cloud-service-provider-vs-in-house-giving-up-secrets}

 Hosting providers can be, and in many cases are [forced](http://www.stuff.co.nz/business/industries/67546433/Spies-request-data-from-Trade-Me) by governing authorities to [give up](https://www.stuff.co.nz/business/95116991/trade-me-fields-thousands-of-requests-for-member-information) your secrets and those of your customers.
 These are very unfortunate yet common scenarios, you may not even know it has happened.
-The NZ Herald [covered a story](http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=11481516) in which senior lawyers and the Privacy Commissioner told the Herald of concerns about the practise which sees companies coerced into giving up information to the police.
-Instead of seeking a legal order, police have asked companies to hand over information to assist with the "maintenance of the law", threatened them with prosecution if they tell the person about whom they are interested, and accept data with no record keeping to show how often requests are made.
-The request from police carries no legal force at all yet is regularly complied with.
+A New Zealand (NZ) media outlet, The NZ Herald [covered a story](http://www.nzherald.co.nz/business/news/article.cfm?c_id=3&objectid=11422509) where senior lawyers and the Privacy Commissioner told the Herald of their concerns of the practise which see companies coerced into giving up information to the police.
+Instead of seeking a legal order, police asked companies to hand over information to assist with the "maintenance of the law".
+They threaten them with prosecution if they told the person whom they are interested in, and accept the data with no record keeping to show how often requests are made.
+The request from the police carries no legal force at all, it yet is regularly complied with.

 #### Location of Data

-As touched on in the CSP Evaluation questions, in many cases CSPs are outsourcing services to several providers.
-They often do not even have visibility themselves.
-Sometimes data is hosted in other jurisdictions and further control is lost.
+As touched on in the CSP Evaluation questions, CSPs are outsourcing services to several providers.
+They often don't have visibility themselves and sometimes the data is hosted in other jurisdictions where further control is lost.

 #### Vendor lock-in

-This does not just apply to the Cloud versus In-house, it also applies to open technologies in the Cloud versus closed/proprietary offerings.
+This not only applies to the Cloud versus In-house, it also applies to open technologies in the Cloud versus closed/proprietary offerings.

-There is a certain reliance on vendor guarantees, these are not usually an issue though.
-The issue is more commonly our lack of understanding fully what part we play in the shared responsibility model.
+There is a certain reliance on vendor guarantees, which are not usually an issue.
+However, the issue is more commonly our lack of fully understanding what part we play in the shared responsibility model.

 What happens when you need to move from your current CSP?
 How much do you have invested in proprietary services such as [serverless](#cloud-identify-risks-serverless) offerings?
-What would it cost your organisation to port to another CSP's environment?
-Are you getting so much benefit that it just does not matter?
-If you are thinking like this, then you could very well be missing many of the steps that you should be taking as your part of the shared responsibility model.
-We discuss these throughout this chapter.
+What would it cost for your organisation to port to another CSP's environment?
+Are you getting so much benefit that it doesn't really matter?
+If you are thinking this way, then you could be missing many of the steps you should be taking as your part of the shared responsibility model.
+We investigate this further throughout this chapter.
 Serverless technologies really look great until you [measure](#cloud-identify-risks-serverless) the costs of [securing everything](#cloud-countermeasures-serverless).
-Weigh the costs and benefits.
+Weigh both the costs and benefits.

 #### Possible Single Points of Failure

-There are plenty of single points of failure in the Cloud
+There are plenty of single points of failure in the Cloud, such as:

 * Machine instance dies
 * Docker container dies